kushaldas/lym/docs/workbook.rst

 ---------------------------

 Grant administrative(sudo) privileges to an existing normal user account "lym".
-Remeber to create the user first.
+Remember to create the user first.

 To verify: